sham-roy/sham-roy/README.md

 # 👋 Hey there!
 Sham roy here, ready to modernize things.

 ## 💫 About Me:
-👨🏽‍💻 I work as a developer at Dotcod innovation., focusing on  Next.js development.<br>
+👨🏽‍💻 I work as a developer at Dotcod Innovation, focusing on  Next.js development.<br>
 👥 I'm interested in collaborating on web development projects.<br>
 📚 I'm actively learning front-end development.<br>
 📝 Feel free to ask me anything related to web development.<br>